jpaulogg/vim-tangram/README.md

 # tangram.vim

 This is the "raw" branch.
-Only ~85 lines of code.
 No global variables, no concerns with registers and things like that, just the script with my default options.
 Any changes must be done directly in the script, but it's not like this is much more difficult than doing it on your vimrc.

 ## Features